RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 - Scenario: Documents
 - Assumptions:
   - Some people want to steal their competitors' secret documents stored in the law firm.
+  - An IT manager has all the rights to operate the IT system.
 - Assets:
   - Important documents about sensitive legal, financial, or political matters.
 - Threats:
   - People who want to steal the files by hacking into the law firm's IT system.
 - Countermeasures:
   - Isolate the system in a place without an internet connection, which costs a substantial amount of money, as we need to build or rent the place.
 The solution is very safe because hackers can only invade our system through social engineering.
+  - Distribute the system into several pieces and assign each part different passwords.
+The solution can be quickly implemented and has a little cost, but does not completely protect the system.
   - Give security department the right to enter the place, which costs only a small change, but it is highly probable that hackers can steal the tokens and pretend as security staffs.

 ## Problem 2
 - Scenario: Grading
 - Assumptions:
   - Some students may cheat.
-Our anti-cheating system could effectively detect similar answers.
+  - Our anti-cheating system could effectively detect similar answers.
 - Assets:
   - The fairness of homework grading, which protects students who finish homework by themselves and punishes those which cheat.
 - Threats: